Daily Jobs › Fun 😂

 What are working hours in North America, Europe, and Asia?

 We know the average working week across the world can range from 29 hours to well over 40 hours per week.
 But when do people work?
-Across the world, the average business day varies.
+Across the world, business days vary.

 In the USA and much of Western Europe, the average working week is 9 am to 5 pm from Monday to Friday.
 Meanwhile, in Japan, the average business day runs from 8.30 am to 7 pm from Monday to Friday.
 However, in Saudi Arabia, the workweek starts on Sunday at 8 am.
 They work till noon, then take a 3-hour break before returning to work from 3 pm till 6 pm.
 Let’s take a look at some other daily routines around the world.